in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 For example, you need much less code to use a JDBCTemplate or a JMSTemplate compared to traditional JDBC or JMS.

-### Problem 2 : Better MVC Framework
-Spring MVC is a much better MVC framework than all the ones before it!

-### Problem 3 : Good Integration with Other Frameworks.
+### Problem 2 : Good Integration with Other Frameworks.
 Great thing about Spring Framework is that it does not try to solve problems which are already solved.
 All that it does is to provide a great integration with frameworks which provide great solutions.

 - Hibernate for ORM
 - iBatis for Object Mapping
 - JUnit & Mockito for Unit Testing

+## What is the core problem that Spring MVC Framework solves?

+> Spring MVC Framework provides decoupled way of developing web applications.
+With simple concepts like Dispatcher Servlet, ModelAndView and View Resolver, it makes it easy to develop web applications.

 ## Why do we need Spring Boot?

 Spring based applications have a lot of configuration.

 When we use Spring MVC, we need to configure component scan, dispatcher servlet, a view resolver, web jars(for delivering static content) among other things.